Primary Links:

 Article IV Honorary Members shall be elected by the unanimous vote of the Committee.

 Article V Ordinary Members shall be elected by the Committee.
-They shall be proposed and seconded respectively by two Members of the Society, and their applications shall be submitted to the Committee for consideration.
+Applications for Ordinary Membership shall be submitted to the Committee for consideration, together with evidence that applicants meet the conditions stipulated in Article VI.

 Article VI Necessary qualifications for Ordinary Membership are as follows: